Top 10 Animation Artists For Explainer Videos

 In today’s digital landscape, animation has become a cornerstone of online content, particularly for explainer videos and faceless YouTube channels.
+From the traditional mastery of Studio Ghibli to cutting-edge AI animation tools, the field continues to evolve.
 These animation artists have not only mastered their craft but have created distinctive styles that generate millions in revenue while inspiring countless creators in the faceless content space.

 1. Kurzgesagt (Philipp Dettmer)